 1 This provision specifies that a change in the characteristics shall be examined when appropriate with respect to Nos.
 11.32 to 11.34, as appropriate.

 1.1 In the case of the examination of space networks under No. 11.32 or 11.32A, the comments under No. 11.43A indicate the cases which should not be considered as modifications but as first notifications (with new date of receipt).
 These examinations should be carried out by checking the application of § 6 a) to 6 c) of Appendix 5.
-In cases where there is no calculation method and/or criteria to check the application of these provisions (e.g. coordination requirement for Nos.
-9.12 and 9.13), the Bureau shall treat these modifications as new notifications of assignments.
+In cases where there is no calculation method and/or criteria to check the application of these provisions, the Bureau shall treat these modifications as new notifications of assignments.
 Number 11.43B refers to an increase in the probability of harmful interference.
 The probability of harmful interference (C/I ) is calculated in the examination of Nos.
 11.32A and 11.33 only.
 The examination of No. 11.32 is made using the threshold/condition specified in Appendix 5.

 1.2 It should be noted that in the examination under No. 11.32A, assignments published under No. 9.38 or 9.58 but not yet notified are also taken into account.
 Therefore, for practical reasons, in application of this provision, these assignments shall be also taken into account in addition to assignments already recorded in the Master Register.